kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 48: April 18, 2020

+**Today's Progress**: I finished section 2 and 3 on Pluralsight.
+I've been following the examples to understand these advanced concepts.
+Now I'm working on the Node Event-driven Architecture section.

+**Thoughts**: It's a different course than I expected it's very theoretical.
+I find the examples a bit too abstract but I like this course pace.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/advanced-nodejs-pluralsight/commit/828512352f09777fbee4e936273cac5fe014889a)

+---

 ### Day 47: April 17, 2020

 **Today's Progress**: I worked a bit on the Node.js course on Pluralsight and I worked on my portfolio project in Angular.